Tucson Convention Center is a multi-purpose complex on a 27-acre campus in the heart of Downtown Tucson. The facility hosts a wide range of events:

 Alternatively, you may want to take the Tucson Streetcar.
 The 3.9-mile route has a stop right off Granada, adjacent to the Grand Ballroom and Exhibit Halls.

-Bring cash/credit for parking, food, & drinks.
+Bring a form of payment for parking, food, & drinks.

 Please visit the website for the photography policy; each show is different.